Echsecutor/beyond-did-web/README.md

   equal results.
-- Lack of Immutable History: In decentralized ledger systems, every change or transaction is recorded in a way that it cannot be altered, ensuring a permanent and transparent history.
-DID:web, due to its reliance on the traditional web, doesn't inherently provide this feature.
+- Lack of Immutable History: In decentralized ledger systems, every change or transaction is recorded in a way that it cannot be altered, ensuring a permanent and transparent history. did:web, due to its reliance on the traditional web, doesn't inherently provide this feature.
 If a DID document is updated or a key is rotated, the previous state might be overwritten without any immutable record of the change.
-- Vulnerability to Tampering: Since DID:web documents are hosted on web servers, they are susceptible to common web vulnerabilities.
+- Vulnerability to Tampering: Since did:web documents are hosted on web servers, they are susceptible to common web vulnerabilities.
 Malicious actors, if they gain access, can alter or delete historical data, making it challenging to audit the entire lifecycle of the DID.
-- Dependence on Web Hosting Providers: The availability and integrity of DID:web documents are tied to the reliability of web hosting providers.
+- Dependence on Web Hosting Providers: The availability and integrity of did:web documents are tied to the reliability of web hosting providers.
 These providers can experience downtime, data losses, or even decide to terminate services, leading to potential loss of historical data.
-- Absence of Native Timestamping: Unlike some decentralized systems that inherently timestamp every transaction, DID:web doesn't offer tamper-proof timestamping.
+- Absence of Native Timestamping: Unlike some decentralized systems that inherently timestamp every transaction, did:web doesn't offer tamper-proof timestamping.
 This makes it impossible to verify the exact sequence and timing of events in the DID's lifecycle.
-- Potential for Data Inconsistency: Without a decentralized consensus mechanism, there's a risk of data inconsistency in DID:web.
+- Potential for Data Inconsistency: Without a decentralized consensus mechanism, there's a risk of data inconsistency in did:web.
 Different servers might have different versions of a DID document, complicating the audit process.

-Integrating self-certifying identifiers with a robust microledger enhances the DID:web method, transforming it from a rudimentary system to a comprehensive, auditable solution that includes timestamping and sequencing of DID document configuration events.
+Integrating self-certifying identifiers with a robust microledger enhances the did:web method, transforming it from a rudimentary system to a comprehensive, auditable solution that includes timestamping and sequencing of DID document configuration events.